ericgreenscope/ai-factsheet-summary/PROJECT_SUMMARY.md

 ## Overview

-A full-stack application that processes ESG factsheet presentations, generates AI-powered summaries using OpenAI, allows human review and editing, and regenerates PPTX files with approved summaries inserted into predefined placeholders.
+A full-stack application that processes ESG factsheet presentations, generates AI-powered summaries using Google Gemini Pro, allows human review and editing, and regenerates PPTX files with approved summaries inserted into predefined placeholders.

 ## Delivered Components